20th century women's fitness culture: 1980 to 2000

 During the 1980s, videocassettes were sold to let women exercise at home.
 One popular videotape exercise instructor was Jane Fonda.
 Most of her programs featured aerobics.
 Public television featured Body Electric, which was aerobics and muscle training.
 These broadcast instructions usually features instructions such as "don't forget to breathe" or "this part is great for the gluteus maximus".
 The exercises followed along with a hit popular songs.
 Soon there was a videocassette for every type of exercise.
 Richard Simmons was popular because of having lost a large amount of weight.
 His video shows were very motivational for viewers of all types.

 2000 to 2020

 Following the media transition from videocassettes to CDs, DVD, and internet, interactive fitness programs emerge.
 For example, Katie Dunlop, a nutritionist and fitness instructor, in 2014 founded the Love Sweat Fitness platform.
 The brand experienced a surge in sales of direct-to-consumer workout services in response to the coronavirus pandemic as more people seek at-home workout alternatives.
+Furthermore, in 2012 the group CHAARG (changing health attitudes to recreate girls) was founded in response to the large percentage of women who felt uncomfortable in a fitness setting.
+Their goal as an organization is to encourage women to feel more comfortable in a gym by doing group workouts together.